 - Stay Connected.
 Vermont Afterschool is here to support you.
-We’re hosting weekly virtual roundtables for providers to come together, share ideas, ask questions and support one another on a weekly basis.
-Open to all, join when you can.
+We’ve hosted weekly virtual roundtables for providers to come together, share ideas, ask questions and support one another.
+You can view past forums on our YouTube channel here.

 - Licensed Afterschool Programs.
 If you are a licensed afterschool or child care program, see the Child Development Division’s COVID-19 page here for information relating to programs, families, and children’s integrated services.